demisto/content/Packs/SymantecEndpointSecurity/Integrations/SymantecEndpointSecurity/README.md

 ### To generate a token for the ***Token*** parameter:

-1. Log in to your Symantec Endpoint Security console.
+1. Log in to the Symantec Endpoint Security console.
 2. Click **Integration** > **Client Applications**.
 3. Choose `Add Client Application`.
 4. Choose a name for the application, then click `Add`.
 The client application details screen will appear.